kcoverseas/take-home-assignment/README.md

 I can click on the submit button to finally book the meeting for the two employees.

 I should not be able to book any more meetings for those two employees for the above time slot.
-I should not be able to book a meeting between the above two employees and other employees of the company
+I should not be able to book a meeting between the above two employees and other employees of the company for the above time slot.

 ## Task Requirements
     1. Design APIs for all operations such as: viewing all employees, viewing available meeting slots and booking a meeting.